Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 No sooner than that… She fervently moved her face and crawled her tongue along the frenulum.

-「Kuh… Aah, that feels so good, big sis.」
+"Kuh… Aah, that feels so good, big sis."

-「Y…you see…」
+"Y…you see…"

 Hearing Yuu’s words, Elena looked up at him and was trying to say something.

 Yuu put his hand on his sister’s head and stroked it gently.

-「It’s okay.
-Go ahead and say it.」
+"It’s okay.
+Go ahead and say it."

 The moment she saw Yuu’s smile, Elena began to speak as if she were dumping out the emotions that she had been unable to put into words until a moment ago.

-「Y, you see, I’ve been enduring it.
+"Y, you see, I’ve been enduring it.
 All this time.
 But as I watched you had such amazing sex with Sera… twice… I had this desire to have such sex with you, too!

 As I watched you do it with Sera in front of me, I had a mixed-up feeling of jealousy, envy, and strangely enough arousal… My body was tingling and aching and I couldn’t stand it, on top of that, Yuuchin No. 2 was moving inside me so vigorously, which felt better than when I masturbated on my own.
 And yet, no matter how much time passed, I couldn’t cum even though I felt like I was going to cum, so I am still feeling frustrated.
 So!
 W, what I want to say is… Err, you see, I want you to put your pee-pee in my pussy, Yuu!
 I want it so bad!
 A, and then, you see… Like Sera, I want you to pour your semen inside me, too!
 Please… I beg you.
-It’s fine even if it’s just for tonight…I want you to have mating sex with me, too…」
+It’s fine even if it’s just for tonight…I want you to have mating sex with me, too…"

 Maybe that was the expression of her wish spurred by her instinct as a woman that transcended broconhood.